PatrickPringles/PatrickPringles/README.md

 - 💞️ I’m looking to collaborate on none so far unless I take an interest in a specific software program.
 - 📫 How to reach me: 09164023217
 - 😄 Pronouns: He/Him

+Note: My source codes are private in the meantime.
+I will change it when I successfully manage to learn how to make an actual app that contains a UI and created from a package.